Andygmb/age-of-empires-minimap-resizer/README.md

 ![](http://i.imgur.com/0DHR2ZK.jpg)

-###Resizes the Age of Empires II: HD Edition ingame minimap & resizes it into a pygame display, for use on a second monitor
+###Grabs the Age of Empires II: HD Edition ingame minimap & resizes it into a pygame display, for use on a second monitor

 -